 This document gathers together information in response to some of the frequently asked questions about MAC:

 Merged Action Curriculum at a Glance

-Here is a handy one-sided outline of the life areas and learning domains at the heart of MAC:
+Here is a handy one page outline of the life areas and learning domains at the heart of MAC:

 National Curriculum Documents

 The National Curriculum in England is an example of a subject-based approach to learning.

 The PSHE Association is the national body for personal, social, health and economic (PSHE) education — the curriculum area that supports pupils to be healthy, safe and prepared for modern life.
 PSHE education incorporates health education, relationships and sex education (RSE), and economic wellbeing and careers.

 PSHE Association programme of study for PSHE education: